 Unless otherwise specified the seminars are held in WPI Atwater Kent Laboratories at WPI.
 For directions to the WPI campus, campus maps, and parking information please see the WPI directions page.

-- Tuesday, October 11 at 2pm in AK 218:
+- Tuesday, April 18 at [TBA] in AK 218: